Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Visual notations for paths and loops

 \subsection{Bridge notations for surfaces}

-Let $\Sigma$ be a surface coinciding with the real plane of variables $(z_1, z_2)$ almost everywhere and slightly deformed (indented) to avoid singularity components $\sigma_j$ having the real property.
+Let $\Sigma$ be a surface coinciding with the real plane of variables $(z_1, z_2)$ almost everywhere and slightly deformed (indented) to avoid some singularity components $\sigma_j$ having the real property.
 The bridge notation can be used to indicate the indentation of the surface.
-Namely, consider $\Sigma$ near some point $z^*$ belonging to $\sigma_j'$ and not belonging to other singularity components.
+Namely, consider $\Sigma$ near some point $z^*$ belonging to $\sigma_j'$ and not belonging to any other singularity components.
 Take some contour $\gamma \subset \Sigma$, such that the projection of $\gamma$ onto the real plane denoted $\gamma'$ passes through~$z^*$ (see \figurename~\ref{fig:01030d1}).
-The same is done for all other components of singularity.
-Thus, one obtains a set of bridges showing how $\Sigma$ bypasses near each of the singularity components.
+The same is done for all other irreducible singularity components.
+Thus, one obtains a set of bridges showing how $\Sigma$ bypasses each of the singularity components.

 In \cite{Assier2022}, we formulate some rules of usage of the bridge symbol for surfaces:

 \begin{itemize}

 \item The bridge symbol can be rotated continuously about $z^*$ unless the ``stems'' become tangent to $\sigma_j'$ at~$z^*$.